vishalshrivastava16/CIFAR10-img-classification-tensorflow/README.md

 # Image Classification with CIFAR-10 dataset
 In this notebook, I am going to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
-The dataset consists of airplanes, dogs, cats, and other objects.
+The dataset consists of airplanes, automobiles, birds, dogs, cats, deer and other objects.
 You'll preprocess the images, then train a convolutional neural network on all the samples.
 The images need to be normalized and the labels need to be one-hot encoded.
-Some more interesting datasets can be found [here](http://rodrigob.github.io/are_we_there_yet/build/#datasets)

-Some of the code and description of this notebook is borrowed by [this repo](https://github.com/udacity/deep-learning/tree/master/image-classification) provided by Udacity's Deep Learning Nanodegree program.
-This notebook has been reproduced decorated with richer descriptions after completing the Udacity's project.

 # Contents
 ##### 1. Get the Data